khuonghoanghuy/Rhythmo-SC-FlixelControls/docs/Building-the-Game.md

         * You can skip this by running `msvc.bat`
         * ⚠ These will take up 4-5GB of available space on your computer.
 3. Download and install [Git](https://git-scm.com/download).
-4. Download the dependencies by running `setup-windows.bat`.
+4. Download the dependencies by running `setup.bat`.
 5. Use `haxelib run lime test windows` to build.

 > [!CAUTION]